 Top 10 Murder Mysteries Finally Solved Using Forensics

 Is the CSI effect real?
 Some legal and criminal experts have opined that the popularity of forensic TV shows, particularly the CSI franchise, has had a detrimental effect on the justice system.
 Specifically, they complain that juries have come to expect forensic evidence in every case and are less likely to convict without it.
-In real life, forensic sciences are a complement to quality police work, but also have an undeniable place in modern criminal investigation.
+In real life, forensic sciences complement quality police work and have an undeniable place in modern criminal investigations.
 In fact, these murders have gone cold for years, even decades, until recent forensic developments allowed police to finally catch the killer.

 10The Phoenix Canal Killings

 In the early 90s, the body of a young woman was found dumped in the Arizona Canal running through Phoenix.
 Ten months later, another victim was dumped in the same place.
 The cases went cold until 2015, when the police got a new lead courtesy of forensic genealogist Colleen Fitzpatrick.

 Fitzpatrick cross-referenced the suspect’s DNA, provided by police, against DNA databases already established and available to the public.
 According to her, there are thousands of these databases—some of them organized by companies or professionals, but most by genealogy enthusiasts who post their DNA profiles in the hopes of finding distant relatives.
 Since the killer was most likely a man, Fitzpatrick searched only along the Y-DNA line for possible matches.

 Within a few weeks, the forensic genealogist tracked down a likely surname—Miller.
 Police looked through their list of suspects and identified Bryan Patrick Miller.
 They compared his DNA to that of the suspect and got a match.
 Miller was arrested in 2016 and is awaiting trial.
 After numerous delays, his trial is scheduled to start in September 2021.